Albert Gatschet

 Albert Louis Samuel Gatschet (/'gaetSIt/ GATCH-it or /g@'Sei/ gə-SHAY; (Note: /de-CH/.
 It has been suggested that Gatschet may have gallicized his name following his immigration to the United States.)
 October 3, 1832 – March 16, 1907) was a Swiss-American linguist, philologist, and ethnologist.
-He is best known for his contributions to the study of the Indigenous peoples and languages of the Americas.
+He is best known for his contributions to the study of the Indigenous peoples and languages of North America.
 His work included analyses of almost a hundred different languages and preserved many on the brink of extinction.

-Born in Switzerland to a Protestant minister, Gatschet studied at universities in Switzerland and Germany before immigrating to the United States in 1868 working as a language teacher.
+Born in Switzerland to a Protestant minister, Gatschet studied at universities in Switzerland and Germany before immigrating to the United States in 1868, where he worked as a language teacher.
 In 1872, the German botanist Oscar Loew asked him to analyze sixteen American Indian vocabularies recorded during the Wheeler Survey.
-His analysis was presented to the United States Congress and culminated in a German-language book which earned him the attention of Major John Wesley Powell, who hired Gatschet as an ethnologist for the Smithsonian Institute.
+His analysis was presented to the United States Congress and culminated in a German-language book which earned him the attention of Major John Wesley Powell, who hired Gatschet as an ethnologist for the Smithsonian Institution.
 Gatschet was later a founding member of the Bureau of American Ethnology and spent the majority of his life traveling the United States and completing surveys of the nation's languages en masse.

 Gatschet's work remains highly regarded; his ethnological and linguistic publications on Indigenous peoples and their languages are considered to have pioneered the field.
 His reorganization of the language families of Indigenous languages earned him significant appreciation during his lifetime.
 His work on the Klamath people earned him particular praise, including from the people themselves several decades after his death.
-Modern linguists have described his work as part of the driving force behind a period of transition away from missionary-based linguistic study and towards a view based on scientific interest.
+The American linguist Ives Goddard described Gatschet's work as part of the driving force behind a period of transition away from missionary-based linguistic study and towards a view based on scientific interest.

 Early life and education

 Albert Louis Samuel Gatschet was born on October 3, 1832, in Saint Beatenberg, Switzerland, the second child and only son of Mary and Karl Albert Gatschet, a Protestant minister.
-Mary died when Albert was about ten years old and he was thereafter raised in part by his older sister, Louise.
-Following his mother's death, Albert's relationship with his father grew strained, though he remained extremely affectionate towards his sister throughout his life.
+Mary died when Albert was about ten years old, and he was thereafter raised in part by his older sister, Louise.
+Following his mother's death, Albert's loss was made more difficult by his father's severe disposition, though he remained extremely affectionate towards his sister throughout his life.

-In his youth, Gatschet's education was primarily religious and for a time he considered becoming a reverend like his father.
+In his youth, Gatschet's education was primarily religious, and he considered becoming a reverend like his father.
 He attended the gymnasia in Neuchâtel and Bern.
 Gatschet attended the University of Bern from 1852 to 1858, studying languages, history, art, and theology; his favorite subjects there were Ancient Greek and theological doctrinal criticism.
-The same year he left the University of Bern, he began studying at the University of Berlin where he studied ancient languages.
+The same year he left the University of Bern, he began studying languages at the University of Berlin.